-Occasionally this may yield undesirable results and can be disabled for this reason.
+Occasionally this may yield undesirable results or cause a significant initial delay and may be disabled for this reason.

 Include cropped text when editing

 When editing begins, Infix normally grabs all text on a page and converts it into a form ready for interactive editing.
 When this option is enabled, it will grab all text, even that hidden from view by a page crop.
 This is useful for searching text that would otherwise be missed.